axellokrantz/os-challenge/README.md

 - **Total**: This is the total number of reverse hashing requests to be generated.
 A higher number will yield a more precise score, however for benchmark purposes, the experiment will use a total of '100' reverse hashing requests.

 - **Start**: Hashes will be generated from input numbers that are greater or equal to start.
-The experiment will set it to 0 which randomizes 'start' for each request.
+The experiment will be set to 0 which randomizes 'start' for each request.

 - **Difficulty**: This is the difficulty of the generated hashes.
 The experiment will use 30000000, which is the same difficulty used by 'run-client-final.sh'.